 The Debian Haskell Group aims to provide an optimal Haskell experience to users of the Debian GNU/Linux distribution and derived distributions such as Ubuntu.
 We try to follow the Haskell Platform versions for the core package and package a wide range of other useful libraries and programs.
-At the time of writing, we maintain 786 source packages.
+At the time of writing, we maintain 812 source packages.

 A system of virtual package names and dependencies, based on the ABI hashes, guarantees that a system upgrade will leave all installed libraries usable.
 Most libraries are also optionally available with profiling enabled and the documentation packages register with the system-wide index.

-The recently released stable Debian release ("wheezy") provides the Haskell Platform 2012.3.0.0 and GHC 7.4.1, while in Debian unstable, we provide the platform 2013.2.0.0 and GHC 7.6.3.
-The upcoming Debian release ("jessie") will also ship the proven GHC 7.6.3.
-GHC 7.8.2 is available in Debian experimental.
+The just released stable Debian release ("jessie") provides the Haskell Platform 2013.2.0.0 and GHC 7.6.3, while in Debian unstable, we ship GHC 7.8.4.
+We plan to upload GHC 7.10.1 to Debian experimental shortly.

 Debian users benefit from the Haskell ecosystem on 14 architecture/kernel combinations, including the non-Linux-ports KFreeBSD and Hurd.
-Newly supported are arm64 and ppc64el.